Management modes is a term that includes Mobile Device Management (MDM) and Mobile App Management (MAM). You can configure:

 - Secure data storage in Citrix Files.

 MAM is often suitable for the following examples:

 - You deliver mobile apps, such as MDX apps, managed at the app level.

 - You are not required to manage devices at a system level.

-Endpoint Management lets you specify whether users can choose to opt out of device management or whether you require device management.
+Endpoint Management lets you specify whether users can opt out of device management.
 This flexibility is useful for environments that include a mix of use cases.
-These environments may or may not require management of a device through MDM policies to access your MAM resources.
+These environments might require management of a device through MDM policies to access your MAM resources.

 MDM+MAM is suitable for the following examples: